rocketlaunchr/remember-go/README.md

 ## Gob Register Errors

 The Redis storage driver stores the data in a `gob` encoded form.
 You have to register with the [`gob`](https://golang.org/pkg/encoding/gob/) package the data type returned by the `SlowRetrieve` function.
 It can be done inside a `func init()`.
 Alternatively, you can set the `GobRegister` option to true.
-This will slightly impact concurrency performance however.
+This will impact concurrency performance and is thus **not recommended**.

 ## Other useful packages